How to Distress Wood for a Beautiful Aged Look

 Dry brush – stain

-An effective stain can be made from vinegar, steel wool and tea.
-This stain naturally provides the appearance of being old, giving it a distinct advantage over most wood stains.
+Vinegar, steel wool, and tea can be used to make an effective stain.
+This stain naturally gives the appearance of being old, giving it a distinct advantage over most wood stains.
 Start by soaking clean steel wool for 24 hours in white vinegar.
 This must be done in a glass jar, as the acid in the vinegar will attack anything metal.
-A longer soak time can be done and will provide a darker stain.
+A longer soak time can be used and will provide a darker stain.

 Adding Some Damage

-Although the finish above provides an excellent distressed look, making the piece look old, it is still missing something.
-That’s the damage that a door or piece of furniture would receive through the years.
-This is hard to reproduce accurately, but there are a few things we can do.
+Although the finish above provides an excellent distressed look, making the piece look old, it still lacks something.
+That’s the damage a door or furniture would receive through the years.
+This is hard to reproduce accurately, but we can do a few things.

 The most common way of adding damage to a distressed piece is by sanding it.
-In the photo below, the same sample has been sanded with 180 grit sandpaper, paying particular attention to the edges.
+The sample in the photo below has been sanded with 180 grit sandpaper, paying particular attention to the edges.
 While not as severely sanded as the picture frame earlier in this article, the sanding provides the same effect.

 damage